Adding Nodes to a Cluster

 Assisted Installer Cluster Instructions (Console)

-If you created your cluster with the Assisted installer, you can use the Red Hat Hybrid Cloud Console and the cluster console to add your new nodes to the cluster and approve their certificate signing requests (CRSs).
+If you created your cluster with the Assisted installer, you can use the Red Hat Hybrid Cloud Console and the cluster console to add your new nodes to the cluster and approve their certificate signing requests (CSRs).

 Alternately, you can perform these tasks using the OpenShift CLI (oc) version 4.17 or later.
 To use the CLI, follow the instructions in Add nodes to a cluster with the CLI.